St. Croix Chippewa Indians of Wisconsin: Government

 The St. Croix Chippewa Indians of Wisconsin is a federally recognized tribe governed by a five-member council elected for two-year terms.
-The Tribal Council is responsible for the general welfare of tribal members and the management of day-to-day tribal business.
-The Council is governed by the tribal constitution and by-laws, which were originally ratified in 1934 under the Indian Reorganization Act.
+The tribal council is responsible for the general welfare of tribal members and the management of day-to-day tribal business.
+The council is governed by the tribal constitution and by-laws, which were originally ratified in 1934 under the Indian Reorganization Act.

 The tribal headquarters is located on the Sand Lake Reservation Community, which is one mile (1.6 km) west of the unincorporated community of Hertel, Wisconsin.

 Economic enterprises

-The Tribe operates the St. Croix Casino enterprise of three casinos.
-"St. Croix Casino Turtle Lake", formally known as St. Croix Casino & Hotel in Turtle Lake, Wisconsin, "St. Croix Casino Hertel", formally known as "Little Turtle" Hertel Express Casino in Hertel, and "St. Croix Casino Danbury", formally known as St. Croix Casino and Hotel Danbury in Danbury.
-As of 2010, the St. Croix Band was the largest employer in Burnett County, Wisconsin.
+The Tribe operates the St. Croix Casino enterprise of three casinos: St. Croix Casino Turtle Lake, formally known as St. Croix Casino & Hotel in Turtle Lake, Wisconsin; St. Croix Casino Hertel, formally known as "Little Turtle" Hertel Express Casino in Hertel; and St. Croix Casino Danbury, formally known as St. Croix Casino and Hotel Danbury in Danbury.
+As of 2010, the St. Croix Band was the largest employer in Burnett County.